 Orographic uplift happens when rising terrain forces air to move upwards to higher elevations.
 This is most famously the cause of the "rain shadows" found in mountaineous regions around the world.
 In addition, this uplift is a consistent source of upward-moving air that migrating birds such as raptors can use to travel long distances along mountain ridges.

 The estimates of orographic uplift velocity provided by the Env-DATA System are calculated using estimates of the slope and aspect of the terrain (which can be calculated using digital elevation models as described below), and estimates of surface wind speed and direction (from global weather reanalyses).
-For details of the equations used, see Bohrer and others (2012).
+For details of the equations used, see Bohrer et al. (2012).